JayaNeem/github-final-project/README.md

 Output
    simple interest = p*t*r

+####Notes
-This is a Coursera Git and GitHub Final project (Part 1 - GitHub UI)
+This project was created while learning Git and Github on Coursera (Part 1 - Github UI).
+The main goal was to understand creating supporting documents for an open source project.